SolCrys Logo

 • Hard to scale (each placement is a project)

-When to over-invest in earned
+When to spend more on earned

 • Your category is mature (your competitors all have editorial coverage; you need parity)